 I grew up in an artistic family.
 My mother, Juanita Watkins Moore was an oil and acrylic painter and exposed me to drawing at an early age.
 I thought it only natural for people to have easels as part of their home furniture.
 Art is a family tradition that has been traced back to at least 1619 when an ancestor, Otto Marseus van Schrieck of Amsterdam was a sought-after oil painter and instructor.

-As an instructor, I paint a variety of subjects.
-However, my favorite subjects are landscapes, urban scenes or portraits and I usually have 2 or 3 paintings in process at a time.
-In all of my work, capturing emotion and atmosphere is key.
-I enjoy Plein air painting.
-I will often sketch a concept or actually start many of my paintings on location.
-This has enabled me to study and explore atmospheric elements, adding them to all of my paintings, even those created solely in the studio.
+While I enjoy the challenge of painting a variety of subjects, my favorites are landscapes and portraits.
+I usually have 2 or 3 paintings in process at a time.
+Capturing emotion and atmosphere is key and for that reason I enjoy plein air painting.
+I will often sketch a concept or start a painting on location where it enables me to study and explore various atmospheric elements.
+Years of doing this enables me to add these elements to all of my paintings, even those painted solely in the studio.

 I have had work accepted into the prestigious American Watercolor Society's International Exhibit at the Salmagundi Club in New York.
-I am a Signature member of both the Southern Watercolor Society and the Kentucky Watercolor Society, meaning I have had three or more paintings juried into their regional and international exhibits.
-I am a juried member of the Kentucky Arts Council and the Kentucky Guild of Artists and Craftsmen.
-Other professional associations that I belong to are the Portrait Society of America, the National Watercolor Society, and Plein Air Brushes with Nature.
+As a signature member of both the Southern Watercolor Society and the Kentucky Watercolor Society, I have had three or more paintings juried into their regional and international exhibits.
+Professional associations are the Kentucky Arts Council, Portrait Society of America, National Watercolor Society, American Watercolor Society and others.

-An award-winning artist and workshop instructor, I teach weekly watercolor painting classes, conduct several workshops each year and will soon be offering online, long-distance watercolor courses.
+An award-winning artist and workshop instructor, I teach weekly watercolor painting classes, conduct several workshops each year and have a distance-learning website where I offer watercolor video lessons for students around the globe.
 I love being able to share my passion of creating art with others and have found it truly can change lives.